calvem2/sockets/part1/readme.txt

 Secret C: 247
 Secret D: 4

-How to compile our code:
+How to compile our code (hostName is the name of the host you would like to connect to):

 javac ClientMain.java
-java ClientMain
+java ClientMain hostName